sahil8hello/Delhi-Metro-Transit-Navigator/README.md

 ⚙️ How to Run1

-Data ProcessingEnsure you have the GTFS files in your root directory, then run the Python script:Bashpython process_metro.py.
+Data ProcessingEnsure you have the GTFS files in your root directory, then run the Python script:

+	Bashpython process_metro.py.

 Altough Json file is already given.

 Compilation: Compile the C++ engine with optimizations: